 Esuba arises as a quality in a relationship whenever a party to the relationship makes a choice with the quality of abuse.
-The choice is one in which we we do it in subtle ways which are expressions of what we have come to believe we have a right to do.
+The choice is one in which we

 - use the power we have over others to

 - act in ways that create what we want

 - at the expense of what others need.